 The academic retention requirements are consistent with those for all master's degree students according to the SIUE Graduate Catalog.
-Furthermore, Associate Degree Registered Nurses admitted to the Phase II graduate Clinical Nurse Leader coursework, who are unable to maintain retention standards in the graduate program, will be allowed to re-enter the RN-BS Option in Nursing in order to complete the requirements for the baccalaureate degree in nursing.
+Associate degree registered nurses who are not admitted to Phase II graduate coursework or who choose not to apply for admission to Phase II, will be allowed to reenter the RN-BS Program to complete the requirements for the baccalaureate degree in nursing.
+Also, those admitted to the Phase II graduate coursework, who are unable to maintain retention standards in the graduate program, will be allowed to re-enter the RN-BS program in order to continue enrollment toward the baccalaureate degree in nursing.